 Our library also has numerous books covering boatbuilding techniques and tips.
 The library is open at each club night and sailing day at Albert Park Lake, and members are invited to browse and borrow books as needed.

 We are often asked about boat plans.
 We don't offer any plans ourselves, but listed here are a number of designers and collections of free plans available online.
+You may also like to read about some of our members' building projects and experiences.

 When looking for boat plans, it is a good idea to set up some selection criteria first.
 How many people should the boat carry?
 Is it to be purely for rowing, sailing, motoring, or a combination of some of these?
 Boats suitable for rivers and sheltered estuaries probably won't be suitable for the open sea, and good deep water boats may not be suitable for exploring shallow creeks and backwaters.